home-assistant/home-assistant.io/source/_components/broadlink.markdown

 ### {% linkable_title Using broadlink_cli to obtain codes %}

-It is also possible to obtain codes using broadlink_cli from [python-broadlink](https://github.com/mjg59/python-broadlink) project.
+It is also possible to obtain codes using `broadlink_cli` from [python-broadlink](https://github.com/mjg59/python-broadlink) project.

 ### {% linkable_title Conversion of codes from other projects %}

-For old / awkward devices another posibility is to try to get codes by using data gathered by old, well known LIRC project.
+For old/awkward devices another possibility is to try to get codes by using data gathered by the LIRC project.

-Assuming that your (or similar) device is in one of these dbs:
+Assuming that your (or similar) device is in one of these databases:

 - https://sourceforge.net/p/lirc-remotes/code/ci/master/tree/
 - https://github.com/probonopd/irdb/tree/master/

-you can grab irdb2broadlinkha.sh from [irdb2broadlinkha](https://github.com/molexx/irdb2broadlinkha) project and try to convert codes to format suitable for HA.
+You can grab `irdb2broadlinkha.sh` from [irdb2broadlinkha](https://github.com/molexx/irdb2broadlinkha) project and try to convert codes to format suitable for Home Assistant.